Optical tweezers assisted coupling of nematic droplets to gold nanoparticle cluster: effect on whispering gallery modes: Introduction

 \section{Introduction}

 Liquid crystals (LCs)\cite{de1993physics} exhibit self-assembly across molecular to macroscopic scales, characterised by anisotropic optical responses while preserving fluid-like mobility.\cite{bisoyi2021liquid, tschierske2013development, van2017liquid} Liquid crystal spherical droplets exhibit adaptive and stimuli-responsive behaviour along with photonic band gap characteristics, making them dynamic soft matter systems with photonic applications.\cite{miller2014design, broer2012functional, kato2018functional, humar20103d, muvsevivc2016liquid} In nematic droplets, the alignment direction that is sufficiently anchored at the boundary will be transmitted into the bulk in the form of an orientation field deformation, causing the generation of topological defects or dislocations.\cite{chen2021liquid} These defects are highly sensitive to changes in size and surfactant concentration\cite{shechter2020direct}, and their interfacial charge modulation has even been exploited for ultrasensitive protein detection \cite{maheshwari2024charge}.
-Nematic droplets are highly responsive interfacial systems that can be functionalized through diverse molecular interactions, exhibiting polymer–surfactant–driven structural modulation \cite{naveenkumar2021polymer} and enabling spatial control over protein organisation via acoustic wave trapping \cite{naveenkumar2023patterning}.\\ These nematic microdroplets in confined spherical geometries act as optical microresonators supporting high-Q resonant modes.\cite{humar2009electrically} Whispering-gallery-mode (WGM) resonators confine light via total internal reflection, allowing it to circulate inside a spherical cavity and return to its original position in phase after each round trip.\cite{vahala2003optical} This circulation leads to significantly enhanced photon lifetimes\cite{qian1986lasing} and makes WGMs highly sensitive to even minute perturbations in the surrounding medium.\cite{datsyuk2001optics, giorgini2017fundamental} Dye-doped nematic microdroplets are particularly attractive for their tunable properties\cite{humar2009electrically, lee2015measuring, sofi2017electrical, kumar2015detection, sofi2019stability, venkitesh2024two, jonavs2017thermal}, which arise due to their elastic nature and are prominent candidates in chemical sensors\cite{humar2011surfactant, duan2020real}, microlasers \cite{humar2015intracellular, kiraz2007lasing, mur2017magnetic, sofi2019electrically, sofi2019whispering}.
-Tunability is one of these resonators' most appealing characteristics; it allows the resonance modes to be adjusted by varying the applied electric and magnetic fields, temperature, size and other perturbations.
+Nematic droplets are highly responsive interfacial systems that can be functionalized through diverse molecular interactions, exhibiting polymer–surfactant–driven structural modulation \cite{naveenkumar2021polymer} and enabling spatial control over protein organisation via acoustic wave trapping \cite{naveenkumar2023patterning}.